 Despite fierce opposition, Brutalist Interior Design has come to be known as one of modern design’s most difficult styles to date – giving it a timeless quality enjoyed by none other.
 Case in point, Michele Oka Doner‘s Radiant Disk table and Ice Ring bench (seen here at PAD London; available at David Gill Gallery) which are as transformative as they were 20-plus years ago. (above)

 Of the style, the Royal Institute of British Architects says, “Consider [it] as architecture in the raw, with an emphasis on materials, textures and construction, producing highly expressive forms.”
 And of Brutalist interior designer Paul Evans (although it could refer to any one of the style’s adherents), collector Lenny Kravitz said, “His work is stunningly beautiful, stunning ugly, stunningly tacky, stunningly sophisticated – it’s all of it.
 And that’s what makes a great artist.”

-Here beginneth the lesson in Brutalist Interior design style.
+Here beginneth the lesson in Brutalist Interior design style and the essential characteristics.

 Anyone who follows the trends of the design world with be aware of the resurgence of concrete (or concrete effect).
 The material has been used for everything from floor lamp bases to walls and baths to tables.
 Most large-scale concrete walls and flooring will, in fact, be concrete tiles as the raw material – although inspirational – is very difficult to refine enough to be deemed attractive.

 Along with concrete, metals are a key Brutalist material choice.
 Chosen for its inherent simplicity and perceived strength (although it was sometimes used in more delicate ways), metal helped give Brutalist interiors its strong industrial aesthetic.
 Recently, the Brutalist interiors realm has been taken over by sculptural metal furniture and decor such as angular vases, objet d’art and wall sculptures.

 With its expanses of concrete and overwhelming proportions, Brutalist architecture is characterised by its penchant for architectural honesty, reducing structures to their basic building blocks in a confident and bold move toward a new kind of impressiveness.
 While at first these unadorned, blocky monoliths appear stark, their simplicity makes way for unique architectural opportunities – allowing designers to create larger than life functional, modern sculptures.